cri-o/cri-o/docs/crio.conf.5.md

   If it is positive, it must be >= 8192 (to match/exceed conmon read buffer).
   The file is truncated and re-opened so the limit is never exceeded.

+**pid_namespace**=""
+  Select the PID namespace scope.
+Choose from `container` for all containers (including pod infra containers) to have sibling PID namespaces (the default), `pod` for all containers to share a single, per-pod namespace, or `pod-container` to have the pod's infra container in one PID namespace with the non-infra containers in per-container PID namespaces that are children of the pod's infra PID namespace.
+A `hostPID` Kubernetes pod specification overrides this setting.

 **pids_limit**=""
   Maximum number of processes allowed in a container (default: 1024)

 **enable_shared_pid_namespace**=""
-  Enable using a shared PID namespace for containers in a pod (default: false)
+  Enable using a shared PID namespace for containers in a pod.
+Deprecated: use `pid_namespace = "pod"` instead.

 **runtime**=""
   OCI runtime path (default: "/usr/bin/runc")